 Each of the four hiking days took us through different terrain, ranging from forestry fire tracks, steep descents through beautiful forests or walking up a river (The Green Gully).
 The circular route means you’re unlikely to see any other humans on days two, three and four.
 Add panoramic views of untouched flora and enjoy the feeling of being totally alone.

 I relished the solitude – until we heard the dingoes howl and crossed paths with no less than five snakes.
 It would be foolish to not take a satellite phone or PLB with you in case of an emergency.

 The distances varied from 13.5km to 18km but were different enough in terrain that you felt ready for the next.
 The track is sympathetically marked, enough to keep you on your toes but not requiring navigation as such.
 My Fitbit was pretty handy for gauging the distance between the markers – 5km along a river takes much longer than you’d anticipate.

 The Green Gully Track is at Cedar Creek, 37km north-east of the Oxley Highway between Walcha and Port Macquarie, along well-maintained gravel roads that are suitable for 2WD.
 It’s a solid 8-hour drive from Sydney.
 Get petrol before you leave the A1 as you still have a couple of hours to drive.

 Intermediate – you need to be fairly fit to carry your pack for long, steep sections and be ready to walk in thigh-high water for most of the third day.

 Distance Covered / Duration

-The trek is 65km split over 4 days ranging from 14km to 19km a day.
+The trek is 65km split over four days ranging from 14km to 19km a day.
 There are some steep descents: 900m on your second day, river crossings and wading on your third day and a healthy dollop of up and down on your final leg.
-All in preparation for the BBQ and feast you left at hut 5!
+All in preparation for the BBQ and feast at hut five!